 Most side conversation workflows rely on triggers to take some sort of action when a reply is received, such as changing a ticket’s status to move it into a view, so that agents see that something happened.
 However, since closed and archived tickets don’t run triggers, replies to side conversations in them can go unnoticed.

 When a side conversation that belongs to a closed or archived ticket receives a reply, a follow-up ticket is automatically created.
-The new ticket will have the side conversation in it.
+The new ticket will have the side conversation in it and keep the original assignee and group value.
 The new ticket will be able to run triggers so it can show up in the appropriate views.

 The follow-up ticket will be initiated with an internal note to prevent sending any updates to the requester, but a public comment can always be added to it, if the reply contains relevant information that they should know about.